Neuromyelitis Optica (NMO)

 Frequently Asked Questions (FAQs)

-What is Neuromyelitis Optica (NMO)?
+What is Neuromyelitis optica (NMO)?

-What are the main symptoms of NMO?
+What are the typical symptoms of NMO?

-Is NMO related to Multiple Sclerosis (MS)?
+Is NMO the same as Multiple Sclerosis (MS)?

 How is NMO diagnosed?